mattermost/docs/source/about/cloud-subscriptions.rst

 Mattermost Cloud has encryption at-rest and in-transit.
 We're SOC2 Type 1 certified and working towards SOC2 Type 2.

 Mattermost Cloud Enterprise is available to be deployed in a private environment within an AWS VPC (Virtual Private Cloud) dedicated to a single customer.
 This architecture provides the isolation and security of an on-premises deployment while ensuring consistent performance and uptime of your Mattermost workspace.
-Please contact sales for more inforamtion on this option.
+Please contact Mattermost Sales for more information on this option.

 What are the alternatives, and why should customers choose Mattermost Cloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^